Leedey, Oklahoma

 Leedey is a town in Dewey County, Oklahoma, United States.
 The population was 415 at the 2020 census.

 History

+The town was named for Amos Leedey, an early settler.
+The post office opened January 6, 1900, with Amos Leedey as the first postmaster.
+Leedey became a railroad town when the Wichita Falls and Northwestern Railway (later part of the Missouri, Kansas and Texas Railroad) completed a line in from Elk City in 1911, and the town incorporated that same year.
+Both petroleum and agriculture contributed to the town’s growth.

 On May 31, 1947, Leedey was hit by an F5 tornado.
 The tornado killed 7 people and heavily damaged the town.